Henry Picker

-Henry Picker (6 February 1912 in Wilhelmshaven – 2 May 1988) was a lawyer, stenographer and author who co-transcribed and first published transcripts of Adolf Hitler's informal talks, known colloquially as the Table Talk.
+Henry Picker (6 February 1912 – 2 May 1988) was a lawyer, stenographer and author who co-transcribed and first published transcripts of Adolf Hitler's informal talks, known colloquially as the Table Talk.

 Biography

 Henry Picker was born in Wilhelmshaven, Germany.
 The son of a German senator, Picker studied law and graduated from the University of Kiel in 1936.
 Picker became a member of the Nazi Party in 1930, and in 1942 became a senior executive and legal staff member in the Führer Headquarters.